 If you see what I mean.

-Update: Since I posted this on Patreon, I’ve seen decided that yes, I am going to see this.
+Update: Since I posted this on Patreon, it’s been decided that yes, I am going to see this.
 The glowing reviews and the second suggestion it was the best film of the year is making me realize I need to be able to speak to my opinion of the movie.
 More to follow.